john-h-kastner/regex-complement-prolog/regex.md

 We use the usual [powerset construction][4] to convert NFA to DFA.
 The exact implementation is modified to only construct reachable states.
-The premise of the powerset construction is that the set of states in the constructed DFA is powerset of the states in the NFA.
+The premise of the powerset construction is that the set of states in the constructed DFA is the powerset of the states in the NFA.
 In other words, each state within the DFA is some subset of the states of the NFA.

-Using this new set of states, we also need to determine what state is the initial states, what states are final states, and what transitions exists between the states.
-The new initial state is derived from the original initial state by taking the set of all states reachable on
+From this new set of states, the new initial state is derived from the original initial state by taking the set of all states reachable on
 $\varepsilon$ transitions from the initial states.
 Finding these reachable states for an arbitrary starting state is called the $\varepsilon$ closure of the state.
-From this initial state, we can find the set of states reachable after any number of transitions.
+From this initial state, we find the set of states reachable after any number of transitions.
 This is the set of states in the constructed DFA.
 The set of final states contains every state in the set of reachable states that contains the final state of the original NFA.
 Finally, we need the